-Purpose: To identify HLA-A, -B, -C, -DRB1, -DQA1, -DQB1 and -DPB1 allelic polymorphisms on specimens for transplant candidates and their donors.
-Methodology: PCR followed by next generation sequencing of HLA-A, -B, -C, -DRB1, -DQA1, -DQB1, and -DPB1 loci.
+Purpose: To identify HLA-DRB1, DQA1 and DQB1 allelic polymorphisms on specimens for transplant candidates and their donors.

+Methodology: PCR followed by next generation sequencing of HLA-DRB1, DQA1 and DQB1 loci.

 Analytical Sensitivity & Specificity: >99 percent.

 Limitations: Rare diagnostic errors can occur due to primer site mutations.

-Test Results: Results are reported as HLA locus (A, B, C, DRB1, DQA1, DQB1, DPB1) followed by the two-field (four digit) assigned allele.
+Test Results: Results are reported as HLA locus (DRB1, DQA1 or DQB1)\ followed by the two-field (four digit) assigned allele.